 The General Data Protection Regulation (GDPR) addresses the privacy and security concerns over consumer data being collected online by businesses.
 You are required to explicitly ask for your customers’ consent before processing whatever data they provide.
 You must also clearly state what you will use their data for, freely give them access to that data, and follow their request to remove that data.

 A couple more laws you should comply with are The EC Directive Regulations 2002 and The Consumer Protection (Distance Selling) Regulations 2000.
 You can read up on everything else through the government’s official website.

 4. Create optimised content

-Publishing information about your business and the products you’re offering are not enough.
-You need concise, compelling copy that is aligned to the desires of your target audience as well as the image you’re projecting.
+Publishing information about your business and the products you’re offering is not enough.
+You need concise, compelling copy that is aligned with the desires of your target audience as well as the image you’re projecting.
 It goes without saying that site copy should be free of spelling or grammatical mistakes and factual errors.

 The content on your website also plays an important role in how easy it will be for people to find you.

 Google is the primary search engine customers use when shopping online.
 You’d want your site to show up on Google’s search results pages (SERPs) for phrases or keywords that are relevant to your business.
 A major contributor to appearing in the SERPs is quality content applied with search engine optimisation (SEO) methods.